3 Reasons to Choose a Commercial or Industrial Maintenance Career

 2. Fast Job Growth Is Expected

-Employment within the industrial maintenance field is likely to increase at an average rate between 2016 and 2026.
-For instance, jobs for millwrights are projected to rise in number by 10 percent.
-And openings for industrial machinery mechanics are anticipated to grow by 7 percent.*
+The OOH says that employment within the industrial maintenance field is likely to increase at an average rate between 2018 and 2028.
+For instance, jobs for millwrights are projected to rise in number by nine percent.
+And openings for industrial machinery mechanics are anticipated to grow by five percent.

 That growth will likely be due to serious shortages of qualified maintenance technology workers in certain regions of the U.S. A lot of manufacturing is returning to America, but it is becoming more and more automated.
 So it's a sector that requires plenty of industrial mechanics with the high-tech skills to install, fix, operate, maintain, and disassemble sophisticated machines that are controlled by computers.